PWHL Playoffs: Women's hockey takes center stage in Toronto as Knight and Poulin renew the rivalry - ExBulletin

 PWHL Playoffs: Women's hockey takes center stage in Toronto as Knight and Poulin renew the rivalry

 Step aside, Auston Matthews.
-Women's hockey takes center stage in Toronto, where Natalie Spooner, Sarah Nurse & Co. to open…

-Step aside, Auston Matthews.
-Women's hockey takes center stage in Toronto, where Natalie Spooner, Sarah Nurse & Co. to open the PWHL playoffs against Minnesota on Wednesday.
+Women's hockey takes center stage in Toronto, where Natalie Spooner, Sarah Nurse & Co. opens the PWHL playoffs against Minnesota on Wednesday.

-Meanwhile, the sport's most prominent faces, Boston's Hilary Knight and Montreal's Marie-Philip Poulin, add a new wrinkle to their long-standing rivalry between the US and Canada in the other PWHL semifinal, which begins Thursday.
+Meanwhile, the sport's most prominent faces, Boston's Hilary Knight and Montreal's Marie-Philip Poulin, add a new wrinkle to their long-standing U.S.-Canada rivalry in the PWHL's other semifinal, which begins Thursday.

 Another chance to win, right?
-Knight said he would meet Poulin in a professional setting a thrilling 6-5 overtime loss in the gold medal game at the Women's World Championships last month.
+Knight said he faced Poulin in a professional setting after a thrilling 6-5 overtime loss in the gold medal match at the women's world championships last month.

 You hear about these two names and what an incredible match for (fans) and a true Original Six match, right? she added.
 If I can just step out of myself as a competitor, I think that's what you want.

-The stars continue to line up for the Professional Womens Hockey League in his first season, and after finally bringing together the best players in the world under one umbrella.
+The stars remain committed to the Professional Womens Hockey League in its inaugural season, and after finally bringing together the world's best players under one umbrella.
 After a 72-game regular season with record crowds and the playoff picture only becoming clear when the final horn sounded on Sunday, the PWHL heads into the postseason with a pair of best-of-five series full of subplots.

 In Stanley Cup-starved Toronto, where the Maple Leafs haven't reached the finals since winning the championship in 1967, the PWHL team is riding high after finishing first in the standings.